Table of Contents

 The precise cost of all materials and labour involved in a particular project may be seen in a quotation.
 It is non-negotiable, it seals the deal between your firm and the customer.

-Therefore, experts should engage with clients and compile estimations before drafting this paper from a legal standpoint.
+Therefore, subject matter experts should engage with potential clients and compile estimations before drafting this paper from a legal standpoint.

 For a quote to be as precise as possible requires more time and thought than an estimate.
 Remember that your estimates will likely go through several revisions before you present them to a supervisor or customer.